MEGAN S. SMITH, M.S.

 Then, Smith found others who had cured themselves of Lyme using alternative therapies and was soon on her way to healing.

 Now convinced that alternative medicine may have cured or at least extended time with her husband, Smith pondered how she could help others avoid conventional medicine under circumstances when the quality of life would be drastically diminished.

-It was after she ran into a documentary filmmaker that she realized her next calling in life: spreading the word of alternative medical therapies via the silver screen.
+It was after she ran into a documentary filmmaker that she realized her next calling in life: spreading the word of non-conventional medical therapies via the silver screen.

 JOHN MICHAEL KIRCHNER

-His work has been exhibited extensively both nationally and internationally and is in the collection of the The United States Department of State, The Federal Reserve Board, The District of Columbia Arts and Humanities Commission, JP Morgan Bank, Mr. Peter Lynch and Mr. George Stephanopolous.
+His work has been exhibited extensively both nationally and internationally, and is contained in the collections of The United States Department of State, The Federal Reserve Board, The District of Columbia Arts and Humanities Commission, JP Morgan Bank, Mr. Peter Lynch and Mr. George Stephanopoulos.